LucPeeters21/Airbnb-pricing/README.md

 # Airbnb - Don't Pay Too Much
 ### Goodbye to overpriced Airbnbs

-For a research project on estimating the effects of different amenities on the price of an Airbnb, we created a tool which enables people to compare the price of a certain Airbnb to other comparable Airbnb's (based on amenties).
+For a research project on estimating the effects of different amenities on the price of an Airbnb, we created a tool which enables people to compare the price of a certain Airbnb to other comparable Airbnb's (based on amenities).
 This can prevent people from paying too much when there are better alternatives.

 ## Motivation